Preeti-Dhyanahitha/CRT-25SU001/IV th-sem/Python/Batch-1A/assignments/M01_Language_and_Programming_Basics/AST01/readme.md

 # Assignment AST01 – Language and Programming Basics

 ## Problem Statement
-Write a Python pdfdrogram that takes an integer as input and prints the **sum of its digits**.
+Write a Python pdfdrogram that takes an integer as input and prints the **sum of its digits test **.

 ### Example
 Input: